 “Less Toys” does equal more play.
 However, as Mihaela told us in the kick off post for this Less Toys More Play series, kids benefit from having some toys.
-A day before yesterday, Erin gave us a great post about rotating toys.

 A couple of years ago my husband accepted a new position twelve time zones away, literally the opposite side of the world.
 The transition would take a month, and involve living out of suitcases while flying between four locations.